 - ½ Cup plain yoghurt

-- ¼ tsp salt, if using unsalted butter
+- ¼ teaspoon salt if using unsalted butter

-- 2 tsp instant coffee powder steeped in 4 tbsp hot water
+- 2 teaspoon instant coffee powder steeped in 4 tablespoon hot water

 - ⅓ Cup fresh cream